-6.2 Single Continuum
+7.2 Single Continuum

-Selecting the Single continuum option is basically a shortcut to defining 4 continuum (TDM) spectral windows maximising the available bandwidth (see Fig. 8).
+Selecting the Single Continuum option is basically a shortcut to defining 4 continuum (TDM) spectral windows maximising the available bandwidth (see Fig. 8).
 You are presented with a drop-down list of standard continuum frequency setups for each of the available ALMA Bands, chosen so as to optimise atmospheric transparency.
-The sky frequency of the setup can be changed to anything that still yields a valid spectral setup, but any deviation from the standard frequencies must be fully justified in Section 10.

-A new option has been added to the Single Continuum interface that enables the use of the FDM correlator mode.
+The sky frequency of the setup can be changed to anything that still yields a valid spectral setup, but any deviation from the standard frequencies must be fully justified in Section 11.
+An alternative option is to enable the use of the FDM correlator mode. in the Single Continuum setup.
 This provides much higher spectral resolution than TDM and can be useful, for example, if a continuum spectra is contaminated with narrow spectral lines.

 Single Continuum and Spectral Scan observations are specified in the "sky" (observed) reference frame.
-Unlike Spectral Line mode, the velocity information entered in Section 5 is ignored in this case and all sources are observed with the same frequency tuning.
+Unlike Spectral Line mode, the velocity information entered in Section 6 is ignored in this case and all sources are observed with the same frequency tuning.